MichalKarbownik/falcon-docs/docs/getting-started/installation.md

 Having this setup locally - you could use any of `examples` for local development, all examples will get Falcon packages "installed" (symlinked) directly from your local folder.

+### Package naming conventions

+Back-end packages (`FalconServer`):

+- `falcon-X-extension` - represents a module that should be used within a FalconServer app in order to provide an abstract (higher-level) access to the data (shop, blog, CRM etc)
+- `falcon-X-api` - represents a module that should act as a "transport" layer between an extension and a certain back-end (REST API, remote GraphQL, service, database etc)

+Front-end packages (`FalconClient`):

+- `falcon-X-plugin` - represents a module that should be used within a FalconClient app in order to provide UI/UX (front-end) enhancements to the "client" application (analytics, maps, widgets etc)